kairozu/kairozu.github.io/updates/_posts/2015-02-24-microsoftband.md

 Under Platforms, click **Add Platform** and select the **Native Application** option.
 A new “Native Application” section will appear in the Platforms section (already shown in the image below).
 Scroll down to the bottom of the page and click the **Save** button.

 The **Application ID** (purple highlight below) is your *ClientId*, and the string under **Application Secrets** (orange highlight below) is your *ClientSecret*.
 Copy these two strings to a text file, an e-mail, or somewhere else you’ll be able to access them later.
+The ClientId and the ClientSecret shown in these images won't work for you.

 <img class="image_center" width="775" src="/images/vs_install_b.png" />

 ### Download and Extract BandSandbox Code
-Download and unzip (right click the downloaded file and select “Extract All…”) the current GitHub repository for MS-Band-DataSandbox: <a href="https://github.com/dendriticspine/MS-Band-DataSandbox/archive/master.zip">https://github.com/dendriticspine/MS-Band-DataSandbox/archive/master.zip</a>
+Download and unzip (right click the downloaded file and select “Extract All…”) the current GitHub repository for MS-Band-DataSandbox: <a href="https://github.com/kairozu/Microsoft-Band-Utils/archive/master.zip">https://github.com/kairozu/Microsoft-Band-Utils/archive/master.zip</a>

 ### Download and Install Visual Studio Community
 Download and run the Visual Studio Community installer: <a href="https://www.visualstudio.com/vs/community/">https://www.visualstudio.com/vs/community/</a>